Flag of Lincoln, Nebraska: Original flag

+In 1928 a visiting group from the Rotary Club of Lincoln, England gifted a flag of their city to Lincoln, Nebraska.
+This gift inspired a flag design contest sponsored by the Lincoln Chamber of Commerce.

-place in every home within this city and be displayed as a hospitable welcome whenever visitors in numbers from other parts enter our gates.”
+The chairman of the chamber's flag committee, Frank D. Tomson, said that the new city flag “...should find a place in every home within this city and be displayed as a hospitable welcome whenever visitors in numbers from other parts enter our gates.”

 Redesign and current flag

 Local interest in a possible flag redesign was sparked in August 2019 after Keil Wilson, a local IT manager and flag enthusiast, brought up the issue at a conference hosted by the non-profit Ignite Lincoln.
 At this conference, Wilson noted that the flag used at the time "no longer represents the characteristics of Lincoln and does not meet the criteria outlined in basic principles of flag design."
 The contest, called "ReFlag Lincoln", was hosted from July 1 to August 8, 2021, and would receive over 190 entries.
 The selection committee involved many local and regional organizations, including the University of Nebraska–Lincoln's College of Arts and Sciences and the Ponca Tribe of Nebraska.

-The winning flag, entitled All Roads Lead to Lincoln, was created by Ed Mejia, a local creative director, art director, and graphic designer.
-His design was selected by the ReFlag committee from a pool of over 190 submissions from the public.
-Mejia, who is an immigrant from El Salvador, cited Lincoln's skyline as an inspiration in his design, saying his submission was based off "reflecting on the emotions I felt when I drove into town the first time."
+The winning flag, named "All Roads Lead to Lincoln", was created by Ed Mejia, a local artist and graphic designer; his submission was selected by the ReFlag committee from the pool of flag designs submitted by the public.
+Mejia, who is an immigrant from El Salvador, cited Lincoln's skyline as an inspiration in his design, saying his submission was based on "reflecting on the emotions I felt when I drove into town the first time."